avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-28-12-write-lambda.md

 }
 ```
 Function `BuildSpeechletResponse` builds the correct response on the Alexa Skill request.
 As you can see, it consists of three necessary parts:
--	`outputSpeech` � the text that Alexa will say after receiving this response;
+-	`outputSpeech` ' the text that Alexa will say after receiving this response;
--	`card` � for the devices that have a display and are able to show cards;
+-	`card` ' for the devices that have a display and are able to show cards;
--	`reprompt` � this is the test that Alexa will tell you in the case you opened the Skill but didn�t ask for any action.
+-	`reprompt` ' this is the test that Alexa will tell you in the case you opened the Skill but didn't ask for any action.
 `ShouldEndSession` is the boolean variable that tells Alexa to keep the Skill running or to close the session.
 Function `BuildResponse` adds a header to the response and builds the ready-to-be-sent response.
 For more information about Alexa requests and responses please read [here](
 https://developer.amazon.com/docs/custom-skills/request-and-response-json-reference.html).

-Now, let�s create some functions that are invoked when the session starts:
+Now, let's create some functions that are invoked when the session starts:
 ```javascript
 function onSessionStarted(sessionStartedRequest, session) {
     console.log("onSessionStarted requestId=" + sessionStartedRequest.requestId + ",\n        sessionId=" + session.sessionId);